Things to Consider

 Health issues?

-You may get more Universal Credit if you are found to have a Limited Capability for Work.
+If you are not getting ESA, but you have a health condition or disability that limits the work you can do, then you may get more Universal Credit if you are found to have a Limited Capability for Work.

-Many working people can have a Work Capability Assessment.
+If you are working, you may still be able to have a Work Capability Assessment.
 Speak to a Benefits Adviser if you are refused.

 (See If you have health problems that affects your ability to work for more information)